 While I definitely discourage potential clients from chosing a photographer based solely on price, I know this is most likely on your mind!
 Portrait sessions with me start at $350 for a one hour session, and include your high resolution edited digital files, an online sharing gallery, and the option to order prints, albums and wall art directly from me if you chose.
 There is an additional charge for large groups, longer sessions, certain locations, and travel outside of Phoenix metro.

-Elopements, proposals, courthouse and short & sweet weddings, and other special events will be custom quoted dependent on length of coverage, type of event, and any options added.
+Elopements, proposals, courthouse and short & sweet weddings, and other special events will be custom quoted dependent on length of coverage, type of event, number of attendees, and any special requests.

 For portait sessions, your session fee is your retainer to hold your date.
 All of my contracts and payments are handled online, super easy, quick and painless!

 If you would like more detailed pricing information, just jot down a few of your details here for me and I’ll be happy to send it right over.